spaceman35/spaceman35/now.md

 *last updated on Mar 15, 2025 from Seoul, South Korea*

-- I'm finishing up graduate school in Sogang University and preparing to move to the Pentagon next summer...super excited for that!
+I'm currently finishing up graduate school in Sogang University and trying to enjoy the spring weather and upcoming cherry blossom season to the fullest!

-- Running every day and trying to slowly improve my Korean bit by bit.
+### Moving
+- Preparing to move to Washington, DC this summer!

+### Travels
+- (show pic of my recent travels?)

+### Currently reading
-- Currently reading "The Second Mountain" by David Brooks
+- "The Second Mountain" by David Brooks

+### Currently watching
-- Currently watching Severance season 2
+- Severance season 2